S-D-Miller/coralnet_api_deployer/README.md

   - site_to_use --> Same as before
   - local_path --> Same as before

   This script takes the export JSON file generated using coralnet_api_deployer.py and parses the data fields to store them in a dataframe.
 This dataframe is in a similar (although not identical) format as the exported annotations files from the web version of CoralNet.
+As in "json_error_checker.py", the regular expression assumes a JPG, so you may need to change this line to your image extension.
 This is then exported as a .csv, and the filename is {site_to_use}.csv.